nobodhi/javascript_coding_exercise/README.md

 This is a fun example of a back-end coding challenge in Javascript that also demonstrates the dilemmas a developer faces when defending a multi-hour project like this.
 Javascript projects are a universe: just when should you begin to stop, and step away from a solution?

 The naive answer simply appeals to the principles of **Document First, Test Driven Development**.
 While there may be innumerable ways in which the solution can be improved, the tests are passing and therefore the code is complete.

+## Fibonacci Series

+In this exercise the test is located in **./test/fib-test.js**.
+The fibonacci module must return the Fibonacci sequence to N+1 places for any given N. The series is checked with the following formula

+`Sum(F(n)) = F(n+2)-1`

+#### Solution

+Fibonacci can be solved iteratively or recursively.
+In the latter case, it's just as important to make sure you're not repeating work as it is to avoid infinite loops.
+This solution handles that using a global variable inside the module.
+This is known as 'memoization'.